krishna18122001/Internship-task-3/README.md

 # Internship-task-3
-The task involves building a movie recommendation engine built using natural language processing.
+The task involves building a movie recommendation engine using natural language processing.